I have a strong work ethic. I've done some form of work since the age of 13!

 However, I fell in love with the evidence-based Emotionally-Focused Couples Therapy after taking an externship (4-day training) in 2011.
 I went on to take the Core Skills training over the course of the next year eventually becoming a Certified EFT therapist.

 Becoming certified was one of the most challenging and rigorous processes in my career, but it was well worth it.
 I've witnessed some of the most profound changes in distressed couples using this approach.

 I am now a clinical supervisor for those working toward licensure by the Florida state licensing board.
 I also supervise those wanting to be certificated in EFT and assist at local EFT trainings.

+A variety of other contributions as "expert" for online and print media.
 All of these unique platforms allowed me to spread education and positive messages to help others and gave me great joy to do it!

 I recently moved into a new office space.
 It's a great setting, up to my taste and specifications.
 It has a “living room” vibe.
 It is quite large because I wanted my clients to have options about where to sit.

 As you see, I have a rolling chair.
 This is the chair I use when working with clients.
 "Rolling" is an “EFT therapist strategy.”
 Don’t freak out if I roll up close to you during our session!
 It is a little hard to explain why, but in general:

 ...and a few other things that seem to help with the process.